spncrhrstn/spencerharston.com/src/posts/a-drop-in-the-ocean.md

 Given that I had switched jobs twice as well, I need some sort of online presence.
 Not necessarily for a resume/portfolio purpose, but more to show a sort of "professional" online presence as a software developer.
 I mean, if I can write software, surely I have the skills to make a website, right?
 In the end, I still managed to get those jobs without a site, but hey, it's still a nice to have.

 When I finally got around to updating spencerharston.com, it took several weeks in January this year just to figure out the layout and create a very basic site.
 I consider it a rough draft, but at least there were colors!
 Another couple months went by, and finally, I started really building it.
 Eleventy had just reached 1.0.0 status, and I decided it was a good time to pick it back up and dive in.
-It's taken a month and about three dozen-ish CSS revisions^[I probably changed the font a dozen times before I settled on this one (Noto Sans by the way).], but here it is.
+It's taken a month and about three dozen-ish CSS revisions^[I probably changed the font a dozen times before I settled on the current font.
+And I'll probably do it again.], but here it is.

 ### ADHD
 In addition to the events above, I've come to realize that not only do I deal with procrastination, I also have some subset of ADHD (most likely executive dysfunction, of which procrastination is probably an underlying effect).
 All these ideas and desires to do things, yet I can't actually *start* them.
 I've learned more about it and slowly recognized my particular habits when it comes to ADHD.
 It has improved a little, but like creating this website, things take time.^[Later on, I hope to write up a post detailing some of my life-long struggles with procrastination and ADHD, but given the fact I already struggle with those things, it may never get written.]